KinveyClientServices/biogen/README.md

 accounts collection - show importing the data and then "flip the switch" to either SFDC, REST, SQL Server, or (with a little BL) SAP. tasks Collection - Import data and then you can show, can connect to sharepoint

-You may have to reinstall your cordova plugins:
+To have ionic install your cordova plugins run: ionic state restore

-- cordova plugin rm org.apache.cordova.console
-- cordova plugin add cordova-plugin-console
-- cordova plugin rm org.apache.cordova.device
-- cordova plugin add cordova-plugin-device
-- cordova plugin rm com.ionic.keyboard
-- cordova plugin add ionic-plugin-keyboard
-- cordova plugins list
-- cordova plugin rm com.phonegap.plugins.PushPlugin
-- ionic build ios
-- ionic platform remove ios
-- ionic platform add ios
+from the root directory

 It is possible that you might need to install an earlier version of the ios platform.
-Try the standard cordova platform add ios first, but if that yirlds failures, try: ionic platform add ios@3.9.2
+Try the standard cordova platform add ios first, but if that yields failures, try: ionic platform add ios@3.9.2